 - b.
-First: A court counselor, informed of the history of domestic violence, will assess the violation taking into account: the reason for the violation; the seriousness of the violation; the level of risk the defendant poses; the defendant's compliance history; and information about dangerousness gleaned from the bail evaluation and risk assessment.
-The court counselor will contact the victim to incorporate her perspective of how the violation has impacted the level of risk and danger.
-The counselor will then review all of the above described information in the context of Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases. - c.
+First: A court counselor, informed of the history of domestic violence, will assess the violation taking into account the reason for the violation, the seriousness of the violation, the level of risk the defendant poses, the defendant's compliance history, and information about dangerousness gleaned from the risk assessment and bail evaluation about dangerousness. - c.
 Second: The court counselor will determine the appropriate course of action.
-If the violation/s is/are minor and the defendant does not have a substantiated history of abuse, the pre-trial release supervisor may elect to handle the violation/s with internal sanctions.
+If the violation/s is/are minor and the defendant does not have a substantiated history of abuse, the pre-trial release supervisor may elect to handle the violation/s with internal sanctions. - d.
+Possible sanctions (ensure that any sanctions are communicated to the defendant in his or her preferred language): - Issue verbal warning - Send written warning letter - Increase frequency of drug testing - Completion of a chemical health assessment and compliance with all recommendations - Increased frequency of phone contact - Require in-person contacts (group or individual) - Increased frequency of in-person contacts - Require attendance at drug educational program

-d.
-Possible sanctions:

-- Issue verbal warning

-- Send written warning letter

-- · Increase frequency of drug testing

-- Completion of a chemical health assessment and compliance with all recommendations

-- · Increased frequency of phone contact

-- Require in-person contacts (group or individual)

-- Increased frequency of in-person contacts

-- Require attendance at drug educational program